underscoreio/underscoreio/src/_posts/2018-05-17-modelling-js.md

 This is boilerplate for getting `ourCodeHere` called.

-The hurdle for our Scala code is how to get access to the `ask-sdk` from Scala.js.
+The hurdle for our Scala code is how to get access to the `alexa-sdk` from Scala.js.
 The way I like to do that is to annotate the Scala facade with an import name.
 This is a second feature to help us model JavaScript in a Scala programme.